magento/devdocs/guides/v2.3/graphql/index.md

 github_link: graphql/index.md
 ---

 [GraphQL](http://graphql.org/) is a data query language developed internally by Facebook in 2012 before being publicly released in 2015.
-Magento implements GraphQL to provide an alternative to REST and SOAP web APIs.
+Magento implements GraphQL to provide an alternative to REST and SOAP web APIs for front-end development.

 The Magento DevDocs team are excited that we can provide a preview of GraphQL well before the code is officially released.
 You can go to the [latest Magento 2.3 build](https://github.com/magento/magento2/tree/2.3-develop/app/code/Magento) to explore and try it out for yourself.

 ## The current state of Magento GraphQL

 Most of the development team's work thus far has been devoted to building the GraphQL infrastructure and enhancing the ability to query products.
 The complexity of the Catalog module made it the ideal candidate for early development.
-It supports multiple types of products as well as extension, custom, and EAV attributes.
+It supports all product types as well as extension, custom, and EAV attributes.

 GraphQL allows you to define the structure of the data that you need, and the server returns only the data you request.
 Each GraphQL-capable module contains a declarative schema that defines the syntax for queries that the module supports, as well as the attributes that can be returned.
 If you run a REST call such as `GET /V1/products/:sku` on a simple product, the system might fetch more than 100 lines of data.
 If all you need is the current price, the call has returned significantly more information than you need.
 With GraphQL, a query against the same SKU could return just the price.

 A GraphQL-enabled module handles externally-defined attributes differently than other Magento modules.
 We used the following techniques to manage product-related attributes, but you are free to use alternate methods:
+`

-* **EAV attributes** are explicitly declared in the schema.
-Any attribute values will be pulled from the database, if they exist.
+* **EAV attributes** are explicitly declared in the `schema.graphqls files.
 * **Custom attributes** are treated as dynamic attributes that might or might not be present.
 Therefore, they are not declared in the schema.
 Instead, we've implemented a reader that queries the database and gets any declared custom attributes.
 These attributes can be declared in the schema if you know they'll always be present.
 * **Extension attributes** can be declared in a `schema.graphqls` file or by a custom reader, but they should be declared in a separate `*GraphQl` module.
 The attributes should extend from the resolver that fetches that model's data.